UntitledEntity/Scripty-Interpreter/README.md

 -	MOV - Copies the value of a variable to another variable.
 If the variable exists, the value will be copied over.
 If it doesn't, it creates a new variable.
 -	SETVAR - Sets a variable by name and has two args, a string of the name, and an integer as the value
 -	SETVAR - Sets a variable by name to the value of the expression in the line following and has one arg, a string of the name

+<b>1 misc function</b>
+- REPEAT - Repeats a given number of times, taken as an arg.